skills-mcp/skills-mcp/docs/spec.md

 ## How Skills Work: Progressive Disclosure

+**Progressive disclosure is the core design principle** that makes Agent Skills flexible and scalable.
+Like a well-organized manual that starts with a table of contents, then specific chapters, and finally a detailed appendix, skills let agents load information only as needed.

 Skills leverage a filesystem-based architecture that enables **progressive disclosure**: AI agents load information in stages as needed, rather than consuming context upfront.
+This means the amount of context that can be bundled into a skill is effectively unbounded, as agents don't need to read the entirety of a skill when working on a particular task.

 ### Three Levels of Content Loading